rumkin/error3/readme.md

 and nested errors.
 It's recomended to use instead of native Error to make more robust APIs.

+* Modern: designed for TypeScript and ES2019
+* IDE friendly: no runtime execution  autosuggetions out of the box.
-* Plays really good with TypeScript and JSON loggers.
+* Easy serialization and desearilization: good for network apps and JSON logging.
-* Easy serialization/desearilization.
-* Tiny (less then a 1 KiB).
+* Tiny (less then 1 KiB).

-> It has 3 in the name in the same reason as [eventemitter3](https://npmjs.com/package/eventemitter3) npm package.
-Because there already was error2.
+> It names error3 because error2 has already been taken.

 ## Install